There's no doubt the Frogs know how

 It was certainly a hard life and

-we knew that our lives was at risk as
+we knew that our lives were at risk as

 we were too far away from a doctor

-if we choked on the snails or other
+if we choked on the French snails or other

 evening in the dusky twilight.